YoungY620/rust-dex/README.md

 - When placing a new order, 2 OrderHeap instances are passed to the MatchingEngine constructor to create a new OrderBook instance
 - This design allows for clear separation of concerns and easier testing of matching logic

+## Security Design: Reentrancy Attack

+The system implements multiple mechanisms to prevent reentrancy attacks:

+### 1. State Update Before Transfer Principle

+- **Deposit Flow**: Execute `token::transfer()` to complete fund transfer first, then update user and pool balance states
+- **Withdrawal Flow**: Check and deduct user's available balance first, then execute `token::transfer()` to complete fund withdrawal
+- **Order Processing**: Immediately lock the corresponding token amount before placing orders (`available_balance → locked_balance`), perform actual transfers only after matching is complete

+### 2. Balance Locking Mechanism

+- Uses a dual-balance model: `available_balance` (available balance) and `locked_balance` (locked balance)
+- When placing orders: Deduct from `available_balance` and add to `locked_balance`
+- **Order Completion/Cancellation**: When orders are filled or cancelled, funds are released from `locked_balance` and either allocated to `available_balance` (for successful trades) or returned to the user's available balance (for cancellations)
+- **Withdrawal Restrictions**: Users can only withdraw from their `available_balance`; locked funds remain inaccessible until order resolution

+### 3. Event-Driven Architecture

+- Order matching generates events, final fund transfers occur only when events are consumed
+- **Event Atomicity**: Events are removed from the queue before processing in the `consume_events` instruction, ensuring each event is processed exactly once and preventing duplicate consumption
+- **Atomic Trade Processing**: Each trade matching and its corresponding asset transfers (including internal exchange transfers of both tokens) are processed atomically within a single event-consuming instruction, ensuring trade settlement consistency

+This design ensures that even if reentrancy attacks occur, attackers cannot exploit system state inconsistencies for profit.

 ## Usage: Complete Interaction Flow

 ### Overview

 Following document details the complete interaction flow of the system, including two core scenarios:

 1. **Complete Trading Flow**: From system initialization to order matching and event processing, test code: [tests/end-to-end-complete.test.ts](tests/end-to-end-complete.test.ts)
 2. **Partial Matching and Order Cancellation Flow**: Demonstrates order partial matching and remaining order cancellation mechanisms, test code: [tests/limit-order-cancel.test.ts](tests/end-to-end-complete.test.ts)